 - that you have been diagnosed with diffuse scleroderma,

 - please indicate if you have prior experience of clinical trials, although this is not a pre-requisite for this study

 - if you want or do not want to be notified on the results of the project by email

 You will be sent a link to participate to the survey anonymously in reply to your email.
-The survey will be open until 31st October.

 This project is jointly funded by SRUK and the World Scleroderma Foundation